rnb3ds/docs-site/docs/en/httpc/api-reference/options.md

 )
 ```

-All options can be freely combined and are applied in the order passed.
+All options can be freely combined and are applied in the order they are passed.

 ## Headers